JezuzLizard/Public-BO2-Mods/GriefFix/instructions.md

 ### Loading up Grief

-Make sure you have the dedicated_zm.cfg and the grief.cfg in gamesettings added from here: https://github.com/xerxes-at/T6ServerConfigs
+Make sure you have the dedicated_zm.cfg and the relevant zm_grief_<location>.cfg in gamesettings added from here: https://github.com/xerxes-at/T6ServerConfigs
 Next make an sv_maprotation in the dedicated_zm.cfg with only 1 map loading up the grief map of your choice.
 It should look like this
 ```
-sv_maprotation "exec zgrief.cfg gametype zgrief loc town map zm_transit"
+sv_maprotation "exec zm_grief_town.cfg map zm_transit"
 map_rotate
 ```
 Double check if you have another sv_maprotation set already since that can cause errors.

-Feel free to modify the zgrief.cfg to change a few settings like start round or magic
+Feel free to modify the zgrief.cfg to change a few settings like start round or magic.